alex-santiago/NuGetTest/README.md

 * CalcBasic - a .NET class library created to illustrate the use of Nuget Packages.
 It implements the four basic math operations on integers
 * CalcTest - a .NET console application that consumes the CalcBasic Package after it has been published on the nuget.org website
+* CalcVSTSTest - the same project as CalcTest, but referencing a package feed in VSTS

 Documentation: